 - Odometer reading

 Since it was a Honda city I need not consider fuel type.
-Only petrol was available till recently.
+Only petrol was available until recently.

 Step 2 – Cleaning up the data

-Since its very hard to generalize information contained in a 1000 listings I started visualizing it.
-The simplest visualizations are scatter plots.
-Lets plot year of manufacturing on the X axis and listed price on the y axis.
+Since it is very hard to generalize information contained in a 1000 listings I started visualizing it.
+The simplest visualizations are scattering plots.
+Lets plot year of manufacturing on the X-axis and listed price on the Y-axis.

 The price of the car drops sharply during its initial years.
-The sharp decline in value continues upto 2007 – 2008 and then in starts to level off.
-New cars loses half of its value in the first 4-5 years of ownership.
+The sharp decline in value continues up to 2007 – 2008 and then it starts to level off.
+New cars lose half of their value in the first 4-5 years of ownership.

-Lets look how the price varies with the odometer reading of the car.
-For this I plotted the graph and did regression to get the best fit curve.
+Let us look at how the price varies with the odometer reading of the car.
+For this, I plotted the graph and did a regression to get the best fit curve.